AIMultiple ResearchAIMultiple ResearchAIMultiple Research

-AI Data Collection in 2024: Guide, Challenges & Methods
+AI Data Collection: Guide, Challenges & Methods in 2025

 What is AI data collection?

-Data collection/harvesting is the process of extracting data from different sources such as websites, online surveys, user feedback forms, customer social media posts, ready-made datasets, etc. This collected data can then be used in training & improving AI/ML models.
+AI data collection, also known as data harvesting, is the process of extracting data from various sources such as websites, online surveys, user feedback forms, customer social media posts, and ready-made datasets to be used in training and improving AI and machine learning (ML) models.

-Google Gemini’s image generation tool is a good example of biased AI data for training large language models (LLMs).
+Google Gemini’s image generation tool is a good example of biased AI data for training large language models.
 The tool started to create racially inappropriate images and was recalled by Google.2

 How is it done?

 Data collection is done by gathering data from different sources and storing it for further use.
 For instance, to collect relevant data for security monitoring systems, the collectors need to gather video footage from surveillance cameras at different times of the day.
-On the other hand, automated methods of collecting online data, which we will explain later in the article, can also be used to collect existing data, such as images or video footage from online sources.
+Alternatively, automated methods of collecting online data can also be used to collect existing data, such as images or video footage from online sources.

 The process of collecting data for AI also involves generating new data since some AI models require human-generated data or specific types of data to learn how to perform tasks like humans.
 For instance, generative AI models require large volumes of human-generated data to be able to learn how to generate content like humans.